Ruslan522/SendingGouroutins/README.md

 # SendingGouroutins
 Script parse sites and get count of word Go.
+It has limited numeric gouroutins.